-Whether the system is an organization, department, business, project, etc., the process of planning includes planners working backwards through the system.
-They start from the results (outcomes and outputs) they prefer and work backwards through the system to identify the processes needed to produce the results.
+Whether the system is an organization, department, business, project, etc., the process of planning includes planners working backward through the system.
+They start from the results (outcomes and outputs) they prefer and work backward through the system to identify the processes needed to produce the results.
 Then they identify what inputs (or resources) are needed to carry out the processes.

 Quick Look at Some Basic Terms

-Planning typically includes use of the following basic terms.
+Planning typically includes the use of the following basic terms.

 Strategies or Activities

 These are the methods or processes required in total, or in some combination, to achieve the goals.
 (Going back to our reference to systems, strategies are processes in the system.)